 The family & friends railcard gives 1/3 off adult fares, and children get 60% off when up to 4 Adults and 4 Children are travelling.

 Senior railcards for over 60's can be bought for 3-years for just £70, while disabled passengers can purchase a card for only £20 a year.
-There are other Railcards on sale including the 16-25 and 26-30 railcards and network railcard.
+Other Railcards on sale include the 16-25, 26-30, and Network Railcard.

 Further information is available on the railcard website, and you can also purchase railcards at any National Rail Office.